Skip to main content

 Benefit delays and sanctions

-Some benefits are not paid immediately after a claim has been made and some benefits can be sanctioned.
+Some benefits are not paid immediately after a claim is made, and payments may also be reduced or stopped in certain circumstances.

-Universal Credit, Employment and Support Allowance, Income Support, and Jobseeker's Allowance can be sanctioned (temporarily stopped or reduced) when the Department for Work and Pensions believes a person has not met the rules for claiming.
+Universal Credit, Employment and Support Allowance, Income Support, and Jobseeker’s Allowance can be sanctioned, meaning that payments are temporarily stopped or reduced where a claimant is considered not to have met the conditions of entitlement.